vitejs/vite/docs/config/index.md

   `clientPort` is an advanced option that overrides the port only on the client side, allowing you to serve the websocket on a different port than the client code looks for it on.
 Useful if you're using an SSL proxy in front of your dev server.

-  When using `server.middlewareMode` or `server.https`, assigning `server.hmr.server` to your HTTP(S) server will process HMR connection requests through your server.
+  If specifying `server.hmr.server`, Vite will process HMR connection requests through the provided server.
+If not in middleware mode, Vite will attempt to process HMR connection requests through the existing server.
 This can be helpful when using self-signed certificates or when you want to expose Vite over a network on a single port.

 ### server.watch